GDSCltce/Cloud/Google Cloud Computing Foundations/Google Cloud Computing Foundations: Networking & Security in Google Cloud/Cloud Monitoring: Qwik Start.md

 sudo bash add-google-cloud-ops-agent-repo.sh --also-install sudo apt-get update
 ```
+# Type Y when it ask for do you want to continue
 ## Now do 3 and 4 task manually
 # check my progress you will get 100/100
 ## Hurray you are done with the lab